solliancenet/microsoft-postgres-docs-project/labs/04_postgres_ai.md

 Explore a low code/nocode chatbot using postgres?
 (Have to see how easy)

 Possibly use a simple Steamlit app to interact with database and execute vector similarity searches?

+Take a look at this example from Denzil: https://github.com/YugabyteDB-Samples/yugabytedb-azure-openai-lodging-service

+TODO: Come up with some good queries that cross the boundaries of the work that has been done in labs 3 and 4 to really showcase the capabilities.
+Combine geospatial query with semantic search and other such things.

 ## Exercise 7: Clean up